Lee Meriwether

-Lee Ann Meriwether (born May 27, 1935) is an American actress and the winner of the 1955 Miss America pageant.
+Lee Ann Meriwether (born May 27, 1935) is an American retired actress and the winner of the 1955 Miss America pageant.
 She has appeared in many films and television shows, notably as Betty Jones, the title character's secretary and daughter-in-law in the 1970s crime drama Barnaby Jones starring Buddy Ebsen.
 The role earned her two Golden Globe Award nominations in 1975 and 1976, and an Emmy Award nomination in 1977.
 She is also known for her portrayal of Catwoman, replacing Julie Newmar in the theatrical film Batman (1966), and for a co-starring role on the science-fiction series The Time Tunnel.
-Meriwether had a recurring role as Ruth Martin on the daytime soap opera All My Children until the end of the series in September 2011.
+Meriwether had a recurring role as the second Ruth Martin on the daytime soap opera All My Children, doing so in two separate stints (1996–1998, 2002–2011) until the end of the series in September 2011.

 Early life

 Meriwether was born in Los Angeles, California, to Claudius Gregg Meriwether and Ethel Eve Mulligan.
 She has one brother, Don Britt Meriwether.
 She grew up in San Francisco after the family moved there from Phoenix, Arizona.
 She attended George Washington High School, where one of her classmates was Johnny Mathis.
-She later attended City College of San Francisco, where one of her classmates was fellow actor Bill Bixby.
+She later attended City College of San Francisco, where one of her classmates was actor Bill Bixby.

-After winning Miss San Francisco, Meriwether won Miss California 1954, then was crowned Miss America in 1955 with her recital of a John Millington Synge monologue.
+After winning Miss San Francisco, Meriwether won Miss California 1954, then, she was crowned Miss America in 1955, after her recital of a John Millington Synge monologue.
 She then appeared that Sunday on What's My Line?, hosted by John Charles Daly (who also emceed the pageant that year).
 Following her reign as Miss America, she joined the Today show.

 An August 1, 1956, international news wirephoto of Meriwether and Joe DiMaggio announced their engagement.
-According to DiMaggio biographer Richard Ben Cramer, however, it was a rumor started by Walter Winchell.
+However, according to DiMaggio biographer Richard Ben Cramer, it was a rumor started by Walter Winchell.

 Career

 1950s

 Meriwether was a "Today Girl" on NBC's The Today Show from 1955 to 1956.
+She made her professional acting debut on December 26, 1954 in the "Run, Girl, Run" episode on Television Playhouse.
 Her feature-film debut came in 1959 as Linda Davis in 4D Man, starring Robert Lansing.
 She appears in The Phil Silvers Show episode, "Cyrano de Bilko".